 Lie on your left side, then raise your body onto your left forearm, keeping your shoulders, hips and knees aligned.
 Rest your right arm on your side.
 Hold the position for 10 seconds, then repeat on the right side.
 For a more advanced side plank, raise onto your left hand with your hips coming off the floor and extend your right hand toward the ceiling.

-However, to get a more comprehensive workout, one that will build your core muscles and provide you with a mind-body workout, SheaNetics fitness program from MySheaNetics.com.
+However, to get a more comprehensive workout, one that will build your core muscles and provide you with a phenomenal mind-body workout, the SheaNetics fitness program from MySheaNetics.com can’t be beat.

 SheaNetics® uses “Tri-Core Power Training” to help build up all three key muscle groups of your core, helping to prevent injuries and improve performance.
 Below you can hear from leading surgical, medical and physical therapy professionals discuss the health-giving benefits, including core stabilization and strength, of SheaNetics: